dchege711/programming_challenges/advent-of-code/2021/src/AoC2021/Lanternfish.md

 --  TODO: How do I avoid passing a phantom int to advanceInternalTimersOneStep?
---  I just wanted to call `advanceInternalTimersOneStep` 256 times in a fold --  statement... advanceInternalTimersOneStep :: InternalTimers -> Int -> InternalTimers advanceInternalTimersOneStep InternalTimers{ .. } _ =
+--  I just wanted to call `advanceInternalTimersOneStep` 256 times in a fold --  statement...
+--
+--  Answer: instead of using fold, write a recursive --  `advanceInternalTimersNSteps :: Int -> InternalTimers -> InternalTimers`, and --  do `finalTimers = advanceInternalTimersNSteps 256 internalTimers`
+advanceInternalTimersOneStep :: InternalTimers -> Int -> InternalTimers
+advanceInternalTimersOneStep InternalTimers{ .. } _ =
     let originalT0 = t0